TET-1 (Technology Experiment Carrier-1)

 The CPU LEON3-FT, CID-7 type with FPU of Gaisler Research has been used.
-This is a failure tolerant version of the LEON-3 CPU, which is integrated in an Actel RTAX-2000 FPGA This configuration has a performance of 20 MIPS.
-The LEON3-FT CPU is based of the SPARC-V8 architecture.
+This is a failure-tolerant version of the LEON-3 CPU, which is integrated into an Actel RTAX-2000 FPGA This configuration has a performance of 20 MIPS.
+The LEON3-FT CPU is based on the SPARC-V8 architecture.

 The system-FPGA contains the following functions:

 - Memory interface for SDRAM with Reed-Solomon error correction and DMA controller for die image data of the SpaceWire interfaces.